”Uh, I have a business meeting next Monday, but I’ve no idea about how to design my presentation so it actually looks GOOD”.

-Before jumping head first into how to craft professional looking PowerPoint slides, I want to get started with two super important principles:
+Before jumping into how to craft your business PowerPoint slides, I want to get started with two super important principles.

 Do yourself a favor, don’t use built-in templates any more.